mayankchetan/discon-wrapper/README.md

 ### Server

 Download `discon-server_386.exe` from [Releases](https://github.com/deslaughter/discon-wrapper/releases) and put it in the same directory as the Controller shared library.
-Start the server from the command line by running `discon-server_amd64.exe --port=8080 --debug`.
+Start the server from the command line by running `discon-server_amd64.exe --port=8080 --debug=1`.
 The `port` argument specifies which port on your computer it will listen to for client connections.
 This can be any 4-5 digit number that is not already in use by the operating system.
 If it returns an error, try a different number.

-The `debug` argument enables debug output which will be helpful for checking that it's working, but should be turned off when running simulations.
+The `debug` argument now accepts a level (0, 1, or 2):
+- `0`: No debug output (default)
+- `1`: Basic debug information
+- `2`: Verbose debug output including full payloads

 That's it for the server configuration.
 It doesn't load the controller until the client makes a connection because the client has to tell it what to load, more on that in the next section.